SUBSCRIBE TO OUR NEWSLETTER!

 Since we were celebrating a birthday, our group decorated aprons while we waited.
 Barbara was super engaging and talkative, and she even planned a trail run with our Tour Leader, Behr, who recently completed the Pikes Peak Marathon!

 The aroma of the enchiladas filled the room, and we were eager to dig in!
-Once they were ready, Barbara taught us the proper way to build our plates, which included a nicely packed cup of rice and a dollop of cream cheese on top of each enchilada.
+Once they were ready, Barbara taught us the proper way to build our plates.
+This included a nicely packed cup of rice and a dollop of cream cheese on top of each enchilada.

-Whether you are a tourist looking for something unique to do or a local wanting explore Mexican cuisine, Barbara at Cocina Corazón will take you on a journey of the sounds, history, and foods of her country as she dishes up hearty recipes of her beloved homeland.
+Whether you’re a tourist or local, Cocina Corazón offers a unique way to explore authentic Mexican cuisine and culture.
+Barbara shares her country’s sounds, history, and hearty recipes, giving guests a flavorful taste of her beloved homeland.
 Perfect for all ages, birthday parties, date night, or girls night out!
 You can find a list of upcoming classes here!

 (Many, many thanks to Barbara, Concha, and Cocina Corazón!
 Behr and Jason are very grateful to know you.)